The BWPA is run by members for members.

 Amber Dash

-Scholarships Support
+Scholarships Lead

 Claire Hatton

-Membership Coordinator/North West Regional Representative
+Membership Lead/North West Regional Representative

 Neil O’Brien